pmkruyen/dearscholar/app/filestructure.md

 *Note*.
 Why store both "timestamp" and "surveydate"?
 Respondents are asked to fill out a question module on a specific measurement occasion or survey date (date and time) as displayed in the measurement schedule.
 To check if respondents indeed completed the question module on the required survey date (or somewhat later), the timestamp is useful.

-## Programming guide
+## Guide for potential contributors and academic researchers
-These guides are for (potential) contributors and researchers who want to build their own version of DearScholar.
-Scholars who want to use DearScholar in their research project are advised to contact the main author directly (p.m.kruyen@fm.ru.nl)
+Scholars who want to use DearScholar in their research project are advised to contact the main author directly (p.m.kruyen@fm.ru.nl).
+Contributors and academic researchers who want to build their own version of DearScholar can follow the following four steps.

 ### Step 1: Install DearScholar on you own computer
 To get the developer version of DearScholar running on you computer, the following steps can be taken: